Elanoides forficatus

 25 Jul 2016 Kearney, Buffalo Co (photo; Brogie 2017).

-Comments: Robertson (Palmer 1988) documented the extensive extirpation of this species in the last century, its range being reduced by some 80 percent.
-No clear factors that led to this loss can be demonstrated.
-However, Robertson does note a resurgence in numbers that was developing in the existing population by the late 1980s and predicted a range expansion.
-In recent years Swallow-tailed Kites have indeed reappeared in the northern Great Plains.
+Comments: Robertson (in Palmer 1988) documented the extensive extirpation of this species in the last century, its range being reduced by some 80 percent by the 1940s.
+No clear factors that led to this loss can be demonstrated, although likely were agricultural development, logging of bottomland forests, and shooting (Meyer 2020).
+Robertson (in Palmer 1988) suggested a resurgence in numbers was developing in the existing population by the late 1980s and predicted a range expansion.
+However, reports since and especially nesting reports, have not supported a noticeable increase outside of the established southern breeding range (Meyer 2020).

 Abbreviations